DaanJansen94/nf-metatropics/README.md

   Generic options
     --multiqc_methods_description [string]  Custom MultiQC yaml file containing HTML including a methods description.
     --basecall                    [boolean] In case fast5 is the input, that option shoud be true.
 Default is false.
-    --model                       [string]  In case fast5 is the input, the guppy model for basecalling should be provide. [default: dna_r9.4.1_450bps_hac.cfg]
+    --model                       [string]  In case fast5 is the input, the guppy model for basecalling should be provide. [default:dna_r9.4.1_450bps_hac.cfg]
     --minLength                   [integer] Minimum length for a read to be analyzed. [default: 200] --minVirus                    [number]  Minimum virus data frequency in the raw data to be part of the output. [default: 0.001]
     --usegpu                      [boolean] In case fast5 is the input, the use of GPU Nvidia should be true.